viniciusgusmao/moviez-app-react-native/README.md

-# Moviez App
+# Moviez
 >This app was developed using React Native with Expo/Typescript and designed in Figma.

 ## Overview
-The main feature of Moviez App is to query movies and TV shows directly from the excellent API *The Movie Database API* https://developers.themoviedb.org/
+The main feature of Moviez is to query movies and TV shows directly from the excellent API *The Movie Database API* https://developers.themoviedb.org/

 ## Screenshots